UnturnedDocs/UnturnedDocs/docs/scripting/sdg/unturned/playerlife/health.md

 <blockquote><p><b>This page is incomplete, please help finish it by contributing.<p></b></blockquote>

-> This member is client and server compatible.
+> This member is client and server compatible.<br>
 > NOTE: This is only valid for the instance of the client's player when used from a client.

 Gets the current health stat of the player.